emmabastas/elm-mustache/README.md

 # TODOs

-This package isn't immensely high-quality, hopefully it can get the job done for you.
-Some things that could be nice:

-- Integration tests for the CLI tool
+**Nice-to-haves**
-- Make a `elm-codegen` generator to replace the CLI tool
+- [ ] `elm-codegen` generators to replace the CLI tool (in a separate package)
+- [ ] Fuzzy tests.

+**v2.0.0 roadmap**
-- Use `Parser.Advanced` to provide useful error messages and fault-tolerant parsing.
+- [ ] Use `Parser.Advanced` to provide useful error messages
-- Unit tests pertaining to weird variable names
+- [ ] Fault-tolerant parsing -- always return a parsed template, along with a list of eventual parse errors.
+    - [ ] What does the spec say about error recovery in parsing?
+- [ ] Figure out what the rendering strategy is -- Right now, missing keys and so on are silently rendered as empty strings, either be explicit about this or do something else.
+- [ ] Respect `\r\n`-style line endings.
+- [ ] Use a `Hash` type instead of `Json.Value`.
+- [ ] The `Context` Type is some sort of tree zipper, not a stack (make impossible state impossible.)
+- [ ] Make the implementation be more along the make-impossible-states-impossible philosophy.

 # License